Cryptojacking cover

 Ads mining crypto with your CPU

-As mentioned before, an online ad can be infected with JavaScript code that auto-executes once loaded on the victim’s browser.
+Cryptojacking with ads is a real threat to online advertising because it hurts all parties involved.
+As mentioned, an online ad can be infected with JavaScript code that auto-executes once loaded on the victim’s browser.

 Once the malware is found, the victim suffers, and it may also hurt the advertiser’s brand, the website that deployed the ad, and the ad network’s reputation.